MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/ready.md

 - **Azure first:** Most workloads have been moved to Azure.
 A small number of workloads stay on-prem.
 Strategic decisions have led to a small number of workloads living on the edge or in multicloud environments.
 - **Multicloud first:** Most workloads are currently hosted on a different public cloud, like GCP or AWS.
 Strategic decisions have led to a small number of workloads living in Azure or on the edge.

-Each month, we see a steady flow of customers moving from a _hybrid first_ mix to an _Azure first_ mix, as their cloud strategy matures.
+Each month, we see a steady flow of customers moving from a -hybrid first- mix to an -Azure first- mix, as their cloud strategy matures.
 But we also support a number of customers who have made strategic decisions to prioritize hybrid or multicloud mixes.
 Azure plays a role in each mix.

 The most important things to consider when preparing any of your cloud environments for hybrid and multicloud, are the following: